 You Need Your Sales Pipeline Management Set Up First

 Here's my point.
-You need to have the foundation and the infrastructure set up for your business before you can really go out and start finding traffic.
+All you need to have the foundation and the infrastructure set up for your business before you can really go out and start finding traffic.

 - You need the sales copy.